Parkland event aimed at educating students about degree completion

 Kaczor wanted to change this, saying “we want to teach students to find out how close they are.”

-event to provide all students a better understanding on petitioning for degrees, and what the transfer process looks like.
+He organized the event to provide all students a better understanding on petitioning for degrees, and what the transfer process looks like.
 This will include information on the Illinois Articulation Initiative and different schools that participate with Illinois to make the transfer process easier.

 At the event there will be counselors present, to help guide the students one-on-one; along with this the WPCD 88.7 FM will be live streaming and providing participants in the event with giveaways and refreshments.